iiasa/message-ix-models/doc/repro.rst

 In other contexts, “external” model names are used; for instance, in data submitted to model comparison projects using the IAMC data structure—‘version’ is omitted, or not accepted/reassigned by the receiving system.
 In these cases, the “external” name:

-- may be different from the ‘internally’ name used in IIASA ECE :mod:`ixmp` databases.
+- May be different from the ‘internally’ name used in IIASA ECE :mod:`ixmp` databases.
-- serves to label and identify MESSAGEix-GLOBIOM model data in contexts where it is compared with other scenarios.
+- Serves to label and identify MESSAGEix-GLOBIOM model data in contexts where it is compared with other scenarios.
-- *does not*, on its own, suffice to identify the materials and steps to reproduce a scenario.
+- *Does not*, on its own, suffice to identify the materials and steps to reproduce a scenario.

 External model names **must** be recorded as corresponding to specific internal (model name, scenario name, version) identifiers.
 This **should** be done by recording scenario URLs.